Published 8th September 2021

 There are very few limits to what you could make into an NFT with the rise of tokenisation, you could even sell your house!

-To keep things simple in this article we’ll focus on selling a piece of art.
+To keep things simple in this article we’ll focus on selling a piece of fine art we’ve drawn 😉

 Step 2: Choose your NFT marketplace

 KnownOrigin is a digital art marketplace based on the Ethereum blockchain.
 Their marketplace is similar to an art gallery with pieces from huge artists such as Trevor Jones and Brendan Dawes.
-The platform allows artists to list their art for free on their platform and takes a small royalties fee on every transaction.
+The platform allows artists to list their art for free and takes a small royalties fee on every sale.

 The platform has both a Primary Marketplace (where users buy directly from the artist) and a Secondary Marketplace (where users buy from other collectors who are re-selling art).
 The KnownOrigin team have set the platform up so that when a piece of art is resold on the platform the artist will always receive royalties for their original work.